Tennis-Unstoppable Gauff extends winning streak to reach Beijing quarter-finals

 Garcia reached the quarter-finals in San Diego and Tokyo with a Guadalajara semi-final appearance in between.

-World number one Aryna Sabalenka faces Jasmine Paolini in a late match, with the winner set to take on Elena Rybakina.
+World number one Aryna Sabalenka later overcame a spirited Jasmine Paolini 6-4 7-6(4) to set up a blockbuster meeting with former Wimbledon champion Elena Rybakina.

+Sabalenka has a 4-1 record against the Kazakh, most notably defeating her in the Australian Open final, before losing their latest meeting in the Indian Wells title clash.

+"I'll go out there tomorrow and do my best to get this win," Sabalenka said.

 (Reporting by Shrivathsa Sridhar in Bengaluru Editing by Toby Davis)